- Please note you will need to provide proof of identity before we can process your request.

 - Security - To keep your Personal Data secure and prevent unauthorised access, loss, damage, destruction or corruption.

-- Legal and Regulatory Requirements - To comply with regulations and laws governing Cornerstone or our shareholders (Vodafone and Telefónica) for example health and safety laws and to exercise our rights under the Electronic Communications Code.
+- Legal and Regulatory Requirements - To comply with regulations and laws governing Cornerstone or our customers (Vodafone and Telefónica) for example health and safety laws and to exercise our rights under the Electronic Communications Code.

 - Name, address and email - To communicate with you if we collected your Personal Data at a business event or to respond to an enquiry or a complaint.